pyinfra-dev/pyinfra/docs/getting_started.rst

 **Operations**:
     Commands to execute or state to apply to the target hosts in the inventory.
 These can be simple shell commands (``uptime``) or state definitions such as "ensure the ``iftop`` apt package is installed".

 Ad-hoc commands with ``pyinfra``
 --------------------------------

 Let's start off executing a simple ad-hoc shell command.
-The first argument always specifies the inventory and the following arguments the operations to execute:
+The **first argument always specifies the inventory** and the **following arguments specify the operations**:

 .. code:: shell

     pyinfra INVENTORY OPERATIONS...

-    # Execute an arbitrary shell command
+    # Execute an arbitrary shell command over SSH
     pyinfra my-server.net exec -- echo "hello world"

     # Execute a shell command within a docker container
     pyinfra @docker/ubuntu:18.04 exec -- bash --version

 As you'll see, ``pyinfra`` runs the echo command and prints the output.
-See the :ref:`available command line options <cli:CLI arguments & options>` and :ref:`examples of ad-hoc commands <cli:Ad-hoc command execution>`.
+The :doc:`CLI page <./cli>` contains more :ref:`examples of ad-hoc commands <cli:Ad-hoc command execution>`.

 State definitions
 ~~~~~~~~~~~~~~~~~